DandelionBold/MyNixOS/docs/README.md

 ### nixos-settings/ Folder
 **NEW** - Centralized configuration management:
 - `usersList.nix` - Single source of truth for ALL users (system + Home Manager)
-- `hostTree.nix` - Defines all hosts and their variants
+- `README.md` - Documentation for the centralized user system
-- All user and host data in ONE place for consistency
+- All user data in ONE place for consistency
+- **Note**: Hosts are now auto-discovered from the `hosts/` directory - no manual configuration needed!

 ### profiles/ Folder
 ~~Contains machine-specific settings~~ **REMOVED** - All profile settings have been moved directly into their corresponding host `default.nix` files for better organization and clarity.